IainMcManus/iOSCoreLibrary/README.md

    * *edpBottom_ThreeQuarters* - the overlay will use the full width of the bottom 3/4 of the screen.

 Multiple screens can be requested to show at the same time.
 If a screen is already being shown then any other screens will be queued and automatically displayed when the previous ones in the queue are shown.

+## Flagging Individual Screens as Shown or Not Shown

+The Training Overlay system provides two methods (flagAsShown and flagAsNotShown) which can flag individual screens as shown or not shown.
+The syntax for these methods is:

+	- (void) flagAsShown:(NSArray*) screenNames;
+	- (void) flagAsNotShown:(NSArray*) screenNames;

+ * **screenNames** is an array of the unique screen names to flag as shown or not shown.

 ## Clearing all Previously Shown Flags